Joanne-Nguy/Joanne-Nguy.github.io/_posts/2025-03-31-chai-creme-brulee.md

 Prepare Ramekins
 8. Place ramekins into a casserole dish or big pot.
 Fill dish or pot with boiling water halfway up the sides of the ramekins.
-9. Pour creme mixture over a strainer into each ramekin evenly.
+9. Pour custard mixture over a strainer into each ramekin evenly.
 Discard strainer contents
 10. Gently tap the pot to allow bubbles to surface.
 Use the butane torch to quickly pop bubbles.

 Bake Custard